Young boy smiling, swimming in pool with parents and young sibling.

 • Males and females are affected equally5

-The First and Only FDA-Approved Drug to Relieve Pruritus in PFIC
+The First FDA-Approved Drug to Relieve Pruritus in PFIC

 • Pruritus has been cited as an indication for surgical diversion and transplant in PFIC patients8-10